Yuki, Irene and chef Jamie Oliver

 Although technology and research used for treatments are improving hugely, there are still many people who do not survive and families who are deeply affected.
 Fundraising is a chance to show personal support while directly helping to further the development of research and care.

-To join Yuki’s next virtual cooking class on 3 June at 6.30pm and learn how to make beautiful healthy Japanese food at home whilst supporting the work of Breast Cancer Now please visit her website.
+To join Yuki’s next virtual cooking class and learn how to make beautiful healthy Japanese food at home whilst supporting the work of Breast Cancer Now please visit her website.

 Tickets are by donation, from £10 for the 90-min class.